Category: Moments That Shaped Me

 I would have preferred that he added something like, “I hope it’s okay that I share the link to my post, which talks about the inner child and playfulness…” or “May I invite you to my post about the inner child and playfulness…” The absence of these words revealed a lack of respect for someone else’s space.

-This wellness blogger had every right to share and promote his posts on his own site.
+Rohitash had every right to share and promote his posts on his own site.
 But to do that in another’s space is crossing a line — a boundary violation.
 He should have stayed in his lane instead of using someone else’s platform to promote his brand.
 Even more so when what he shared was unrelated to the piece he was commenting on and linking to.

 It became clear to me that he wasn’t after genuine connection.
 He was after self-promotion and brand visibility.
 That is why I chose not to approve his response‑comment and blocked him from commenting altogether.